gruzh/NNs_AirDM/README.md

 * Tensorflow >= 2.13.1

 ## Datasets and script
-The dataset is located in [Dataset](https://github.com/gruzh/NNs_AirDM/tree/main/Dataset) folder and the code in [Script](https://github.com/gruzh/NNs_AirDM/tree/main/Script) folder.
+The dataset is located in the [Dataset](https://github.com/gruzh/NNs_AirDM/tree/main/Dataset) folder and the code in the [Script](https://github.com/gruzh/NNs_AirDM/tree/main/Script) folder.

 ## Citation